Fahrenheit (Chilean band): History

 By the end of 2009 the band finishes the recording of its third album, "Caída Libre" (Free fall), released in three separated EP's for free download on the band's official site.
 Each section or EP (Extended play) had the name of the three Newton's laws of motion.

+Present

+After nearly fifteen years devoted to side projects, including FHT and other spin-off ventures created by members of Fahrenheit, the band officially returned in 2025 with The Love EP, released as a preview of their upcoming work.
+The current lineup consists of Chaz Thomson, Nacho “Dedos Largos,” Carlos Otto, Professor Cid, and Juan Ignacio Almarza.

 Influences

 The band had strong influences from other bands like AC/DC, Mötley Crüe, Skid Row, Guns N' Roses, Van Halen, Dream Theater, Iron Maiden, Metallica, Aerosmith, Europe, Journey, Queen, Def Leppard or Bon Jovi.